IMQS/auth/readme.md

 about.

 ## Building

+Make sure you have all submodules cloned.
+A full clone from scratch would look like this:

+	git clone git@github.com:IMQS/auth.git
+	cd auth
+	git submodule init
+	git submodule update

 To build imqsauth.exe, run

 	env
 	go install github.com/IMQS/imqsauth

 The 'env' script sets your only GOPATH to be the current directory, which forces the build to happen right here.
+If you're on Unix, then you'll have to do `export GOPATH=$PWD` instead of `env`.

 You should now have `bin/imqsauth.exe`